-Those wishing to obtain permanent legal resident status in the U.S., known as having a green card, must apply for an immigrant visa.
-Currently, the main ways to receive immigrant status are through family-based immigration or employment-based immigration.
+For those seeking permanent legal resident status in the U.S. (commonly referred to as a green card), an immigrant visa application is necessary.
+The primary avenues to obtain this status are through family-based or employment-based immigration.

-In addition to family and employment-based visas, the U.S. also admits on humanitarian grounds those seeking protection from persecution in their home countries either as refugees or asylees.
+Beyond family and employment-based visas, the U.S. also offers entry on humanitarian grounds to those seeking protection from persecution in their home countries, either as refugees or asylees.